 The NFIRS is the world's largest collection of data for incidents to which fire departments respond.
-About 1.2 million fire incident records and 26.5 million nonfire incident records were added to the database in 2017.1 In 2017, the most recent year for available data, 21,246 fire departments reported fire incidents to the NFIRS.
-Across participating entities, 71% of U.S. fire departments reported fire incidents to the NFIRS in 2017.2 With at least two-thirds of all fire departments nationwide reporting fire incidents to the NFIRS, the reporting departments represent a very large dataset that enables the USFA to develop reasonable estimates of various aspects of the fire problem.
+These fire departments reported over 28.5 million runs or responses to all incidents including nearly 1.1 million fire runs in 2019.1 In 2019, the most recent year for available data, 21,331 fire departments reported fire incidents to the NFIRS.2 In 2019, 72% of U.S. fire departments reported fire incidents to the NFIRS.3 With at least two-thirds of all fire departments nationwide reporting fire incidents to the NFIRS, the reporting departments represent a very large dataset that enables the USFA to develop reasonable estimates of various aspects of the fire problem.
 Although some states do require their departments to participate in the state system, participation in the NFIRS is voluntary.
-Furthermore, if a fire department is a recipient of a Fire Act Grant, participation is required.3 For the years 2015 to 2017, NFIRS data were submitted by all 50 states, the District of Columbia and the Native American Tribal Authorities.
+Furthermore, if a fire department is a recipient of a Fire Act Grant, participation is required.4 For the years 2017 to 2019, NFIRS data were submitted by all 50 states, the District of Columbia, Native American Tribal Authorities and the American Samoa territory.
 It is important to note that not all fire departments within participating states report to the NFIRS.